Setting up ROOT

 Working-group specifics

 Even at Nevis, some physics groups work with software frameworks that have their own versions of ROOT built-in; e.g., Athena in ATLAS or LArSoft in MicroBooNE.
-If you’re working with such a framework, you’ll have a special set-up command to use.
+If you’re working with such a framework, you’ll have a special set-up command to work within it.
+Your group will let you know.